oracle-terraform-modules/terraform-oci-vcn/examples/rpc/rpc_from_vcn_module/README.md

 This example illustrates how to use `terraform-oci-vcn` to create a remote VCN peering between VCNs created in different regions, using the Remote Peering Gateway.
 > **Note:** This example is provide for backwards compatibility, using the vcn module to handle the DRG and RPC.
 For new projects you should use [this one](../rpc_from_drg_module/README.md)

-In the local region will be created:
+In the acceptor region will be created:
 - a VCN with a private subnet and a NAT gateway
 - a DRG attached to the VCN
 - the route rules to allow traffic through the Peering